johangithub/AFMAN11-217v1/chp15.md

 15.5.1.
 Bank Angle.
 Make all turns at a bank angle IAW paragraph 15.2.4.
 ICAO procedures do not allow correcting for winds by adjusting bank angle.
 The "triple-drift" technique described in Chapter 8 is a good way to correct for winds without varying your bank angle.

 15.5.2.
 Tracks.
-All procedures depict tracks.
-Attempt to maintain the track by allowing for known winds and applying corrections to heading and timing during entry and while flying in the holding pattern.
+All procedures depict tracks. <strong><em>Attempt to maintain the track by allowing for known winds and applying corrections to heading and timing during entry and while flying in the holding pattern.</em></strong>

 15.5.3.
 Limiting Radial.
 When holding away from a NAVAID, where the distance from the holding fix to the NAVAID is short, a limiting radial may be specified.
 A limiting radial may also be specified where airspace conservation is essential.
 If you encounter the limiting radial first, initiate a turn onto the radial until you turn inbound.
 Do not exceed the limiting DME distance, if published.

 15.5.4.
-Holding Entry Procedure.
-The ICAO holding entry procedure is a mandatory procedure.
+Holding Entry Procedure. <strong><em>The ICAO holding entry procedure is a mandatory procedure.
 All timing, distances, and limiting radials must be complied with.
-Enter the holding pattern based on your heading (±5°) relative to the three entry sectors depicted in Figure 15.9 Upon reaching the holding fix, follow the appropriate procedure for your entry sector:
+Enter the holding pattern based on your heading (±5°) relative to the three entry sectors depicted in Figure 15.9 Upon reaching the holding fix, follow the appropriate procedure for your entry sector:</em></strong>

-+ 15.5.4.1.
-Sector 1 (Parallel).
-Turn onto an outbound heading for the appropriate time or distance, and then turn towards the holding side to intercept the inbound track or to return to the fix.
++ 15.5.4.1. <strong><em>Sector 1 (Parallel).
+Turn onto an outbound heading for the appropriate time or distance, and then turn towards the holding side to intercept the inbound track or to return to the fix.</em></strong>

-+ 15.5.4.2.
-Sector 2 (Offset).
++ 15.5.4.2. <strong><em>Sector 2 (Offset).
 Turn to a heading to make good a track making an angle of 30° from the reciprocal of the inbound track on the holding side.
-Fly outbound for the appropriate period of time described in paragraph 15.4.2.3.1.2, until the appropriate limiting DME is attained, or where a limiting radial (paragraph 15.5.3) is also specified, either until the limiting DME is attained or until the limiting radial is encountered, whichever occurs first, then turn right to intercept the inbound holding track.
+Fly outbound for the appropriate period of time described in paragraph 15.4.2.3.1.2, until the appropriate limiting DME is attained, or where a limiting radial (paragraph 15.5.3) is also specified, either until the limiting DME is attained or until the limiting radial is encountered, whichever occurs first, then turn right to intercept the inbound holding track.</em></strong>

-+ 15.5.4.3.
-Sector 3 (Direct).
-Turn and follow the holding pattern.
++ 15.5.4.3. <strong><em>Sector 3 (Direct).
+Turn and follow the holding pattern.</em></strong>

 ##### Figure 15.9.
 ICAO Holding Pattern Entry Sectors.
 ![fig15_9](figs/fig15_9.png)